OTI Festival 1978: Location

 Municipal Theatre, Santiago – host venue of the OTI Festival 1978.

 The Organización de Televisión Iberoamericana (OTI) opened a selection process to choose the host broadcaster for the seventh edition of the OTI Festival, to which all its member broadcasters were eligible to apply.
 (Note: As mentioned at the end of the 1977 festival.)

-Televicentro Canal 2, which had won the 1977 festival for Nicaragua with the song "Quincho Barrilete" performed by Eduardo González, had the intention to host the contest at the Rubén Darío National Theatre in Managua, according to an internal committee of the company.
+Televicentro de Nicaragua, which had won the 1977 festival for Nicaragua with the song "Quincho Barrilete" performed by Eduardo González, had the intention to host the contest at the Rubén Darío National Theatre in Managua, according to an internal committee of the company.
 However, the Nicaraguan Revolution was boosted by the Sandinistas in order to topple the dictatorship of Anastasio Somoza Debayle.
 The outcome of the revolution was a violent civil war which caused a human and economical catastrophe in the country, which prevented the broadcaster from submitting his candidacy.
 This was the first time that the winning broadcaster of the previous edition didn't host the following year.

-The OTI accepted the Chilean broadcasters' proposal, among the applications it had received, and designated them as the host broadcasters for the 1978 festival.
-Three Chilean national television networks joined forces in order to host the festival.
-Televisión Nacional de Chile (TVN) organized the event together with Corporación de Televisión de la Universidad Católica de Chile (UCTV) and Universidad de Chile Televisión (UTV).
-The production and broadcast of this festival was the first color program for UCTV and UTV, and the biggest for TVN after the Viña del Mar International Song Festival 1978.
+In March 1978, the OTI accepted at its 7th General Assembly the proposal of the Chilean broadcasters, among the applications it had received, and designated them as the host broadcasters of the 1978 festival.
+Four Chilean national television networks joined forces in order to host the festival.
+Televisión Nacional de Chile (TVN) organized the event together with Corporación de Televisión de la Universidad Católica de Chile (UCTV), Corporación de Televisión de la Universidad de Chile (UTV), and Corporación de Televisión de la Universidad Católica de Valparaíso (UCVTV).
+They agreed to allocate a budget of US$240,000 for the event.
 The Teleton 1978, which was originally scheduled to take place on the day chosen for the festival, was pushed one week to 8–9 December, since TVN and UCTV had already made agreements with the OTI.

 The Chilean broadcasters staged the OTI Festival 1978 in Santiago.
 The venue selected was the Municipal Theatre, which is the most important stage theatre and opera house in the country, and can seat more than 1,500 spectators.
 It was opened in 1857 and was designed by Claudio Brunet des Baines.
 The building was built in French Neoclassical style and its entrance has been preserved despite the frequent fires, reforms, and reconstructions.
+They had full access to the venue from 24 November.

+Right after the festival, a farewell dinner for the participating delegations was held at the Club de la Unión's pergola.